cschulzsuper/object-inspection/docs/building-a-business-application-part-3.md

 ![Wait](./bucket/ea926f69-3579-40c6-90d0-bbda85232966.png)

 And that was it for the most part.
-The result can be seen in my repository.
+The result can be seen in my [repository](https://github.com/cschulzsuper/paula).
 I would lie if I'd tell you that from now on I will only develop in a devcontainer, because there are two very uncomfortable issues left.
-* One problem, which makes me feel that we might not safe the planet after all, is that the Docker container for Azure Cosmos DB is rushing my CPU, even when my application is not running.
+* One problem, which makes me feel that we might not save the planet after all, is that the Docker container for Azure Cosmos DB is rushing my CPU, even when my application is not running.
 This might be an issue of the Azure Cosmos DB container, but I’m unsure.
 * The second problem is the development certificate.
 I was able to open Swagger on the ServerApp and the homepage in the BlazorApp, but the dotnet-to-dotnet communication between the two was affected by serious trust issues.
 There are a couple of [GitHub Issues](https://github.com/dotnet/aspnetcore/issues/32842) on that topic, which also contain suggestions how to solve them, but that has nothing to do with comfort.
 I was able to fix the problem after all, but only after some intense frustration.
 The good news is that fixes for these issues are in the pipeline.
 I'll guess I just have to wait.
 But I'm still amazed how much is already working, despite my usage of preview versions.

 Overall this was another fun thing to experiment with.
 I might use the devcontainer once all the nooks and crannies are gone.
 I'm prepared for the future, but for now I will stick to Visual Studio 2022, as I’m quite comfortable with it.